realadammatthew/humbleberger/src/copy/is-it-possible-to-be-a-jewish-christian.md

 When you, as a Jew, place your faith in Yeshua, your identity is enriched:

-- **Forgiveness of Sins**: “The blood of Jesus His Son cleanses us from all sin” (1 John 1:7).
+- **Forgiveness of Sins**: “The blood of Yeshua His Son cleanses us from all sin” (1 John 1:7).
 Yeshua’s sacrifice atones, fulfilling the Torah’s demand for blood (Leviticus 17:11).
 - **Covenant Fulfillment**: You become an heir of Abraham’s promises (Galatians 3:29), rooted in God’s covenant with Israel.
 - **Spiritual Renewal**: The Holy Spirit writes God’s law on your heart (Hebrews 8:10), empowering a life of mitzvot as fruit of faith (James 2:17).
 - **Eternal Hope**: “Whoever believes in the Son has eternal life” (John 3:36).
 Yeshua secures your place in God’s kingdom.